Di-Higgs Signatures in Neutral Naturalness: Final Remarks

-We thank Zackaria Chacko for valuable discussions at the early stage of this work.
+\textbf{Acknowledgements:} We thank Zackaria Chacko for valuable discussions at the early stage of this work.
+We also thank David Curtin and Brian Batell for providing valuable feedback that helped improved this work.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of High Energy Physics.
+MB is grateful to CNPq for the financial support.